Digital Nova Scotia to tie provincial Digital Diversity Awards program to National Leadership Awards

 As part of the partnership, Award recipients of DNS’ Digital Diversity Awards will automatically be vetted and nominated for WCT’s own national Annual Awards program.
 The WCT Annual Awards recognize leaders from across Canada for their contributions to Canadian innovation and diversity.
 DNS launched its first-ever Digital Diversity Awards program last year as part of its Women Leaders Fueling the Digital Economy project, funded by Status of Women Canada.
 DNS announced this past June that the Digital Diversity Awards would continue as a legacy program beyond the scope of the project.
 The Call for Nominations for the 2017 Digital Diversity Awards is open until March 8, 2017.

 “This is an exciting venture for DNS as it will enable us to nationally showcase the exceptional talent that exists within our region and our sector.
 Our new partnership with WCT provides a unique opportunity and national platform to recognize the significant efforts and contributions of our Digital Diversity Award winners.
-As a previous WCT Award winner, I know first-hand the importance of national recognition and the business connections that can be fostered as part of an awards program,” says Ulrike Bahr-Gedalia, President and CEO, DNS.
+As a previous WCT Award winner, I know first-hand the importance of national recognition and the business connections that can be fostered as part of an awards program,” says Ulrike Bahr-Gedalia, former President and CEO, DNS.

 In addition to the Awards program partnership, DNS and WCT will co-host a Halifax roundtable session as part of WCT’s national project to create a “Blueprint for Women’s Leadership in the Digital Economy” on March 28th, 2017.
 The initiative is funded by Status of Women Canada and aims to mobilize knowledge sharing and use input from industry stakeholders to help develop a blueprint for industry and advance the careers of women working in communications, media, and technology, set to be released in the fall of 2017.